 All Ajial students are required to wear Ajial uniform in school, at all times.
 This includes the Ajial ID badge/card.
-The school uniform assists the staff in identifying our students.
-This is particularly important for safety on the school campus and during field trips.
+The school uniform assists the staff in identifying our students which is particularly important for safety on the school campus and during field trips.
 The school reserves the right to change or amend the dress code, as it deems appropriate.
 Uniform infractions will follow the discipline code.
 Please see also Dress Code.

 All Ajial students will be issued with an Ajial Bilingual School ID card and lanyard and are required to wear this while in school, it is part of the uniform.
-It is needed to sign into school or check out books from the libraries.
+It is needed to sign into school arrival scanners or check out books from the libraries.
 There are consequences for non-compliance when not wearing the school ID.
 Note: School uniforms can be purchased from the Ajial Store located at the new outdoor location inside the Boy's Main Gate.
 Uniforms are available throughout the school year.
+See the Ajial Website for the Uniforms by Department: Girls/ Boys and Senior School allowances.
+P.E.
+Kits only to be worn on P.E. days.
+School uniform with Black shoes, blue or white socks, and sports shoes for P.E. days ONLY.